OverPoweredDev/Junior/README.md

 - Minor changes/refactors to the Flutter Code
 - Adding features to the Application requested by users
 - Adding tests for the app

+The only thing I ask of you guys is to follow the directory structure as shown in [this section](#navigation).

 <br>